Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 All 32 NFL teams are allotted 30 predraft visits.
-Here's a look at who the Eagles have met with — or plan to meet with — prior to April's draft.
+Here's a look at which players the Eagles have met with — or plan to meet with — before the draft.

-Following the combine, the Eagles will scout prospects either at their pro days or by bringing them to Philadelphia to visit their facilities in the lead-up to the 2024 NFL draft
+Following the combine, the Eagles will scout prospects either at their pro days or by bringing them to Philadelphia to visit their facilities in the lead-up to the NFL draft.

 The Birds, along with the other 31 teams in the NFL, are allotted 30 private meetings with draft prospects, but players who are local to the NFL teams don’t count toward those private meetings.

-The Eagles’ predraft visits are a good indicator of who they may draft.
-Five of the nine players the Eagles drafted in the 2024 draft were brought to the Eagles’ facilities, and in 2023, Jalen Carter, Kelee Ringo, and Nolan Smith each visited the Birds during the predraft process.
+The Eagles’ predraft visits are a good indicator of which players they may draft.
+Five of the nine players the Eagles drafted in 2024 were brought to the Eagles’ facilities, and in 2023, Jalen Carter, Kelee Ringo, and Nolan Smith each visited the Birds during the predraft process.

 » READ MORE: 2025 Eagles free agency tracker: All the Birds’ signings, trades, and other roster moves